ZCStephen/Twitter-Scraper-Script/README.md

 Example Input for scraper runner:

+Enter the path to the Excel file containing accounts (username and password):
+Enter the path to the Excel file containing target usernames:
-Enter the Twitter username (without @): BurgerKing Enter the start date (YYYY-MM-DD): 2020-01-01
+Enter the start date (YYYY-MM-DD): 2021-01-01
-Enter the end date (YYYY-MM-DD): 2020-02-31
+Enter the end date (YYYY-MM-DD): 2021-03-31